Finance Executive coaching.

 10) Work life balance.

 Are you rushing from meeting to meeting?
-When was the last time you were attended your child’s sports event?
+When was the last time you attended your child’s sports event?
 Managing at your level requires focus on your personal life as well as your professional life.
 I help you focus on happiness, enjoying your success, and being truly present in your life.

 11) Business Development Coaching.